Get 80% off your plan for your first 6 months.*

 Non-resident landlord CGT

-• You need to report disposals of UK land and property, even if you're not a resident.
-(Non-residents can calculate their capital gains tax using the method shown earlier in this guide.)
+• Report disposals of UK land and property, even if you're not a resident.
+Non-residents can calculate their capital gains tax using the method shown earlier in this guide.

-• If you're a temporary non-resident, you may need to pay Capital Gains Tax on part of the gain when you return to the UK.
-If you have gains or losses that occur during the time you spent outside of the UK, these will be brought forward to the current tax year on your return.
+• Pay capital gains tax on part of the gain when you return to the UK if you're a temporary non-resident.
+If you have gains or losses that occur during the time you spent outside of the UK, you'll bring these forward to the current tax year on your return.

 Non-residents should also read HMRC's guidance on direct and indirect disposals.

-If the property you sell gets most of its value from UK land, it may be an indirect disposal, which is defined as selling an asset that derives 75% or more of its gross value from UK land, and you'll need to change how you calculate CGT.
-Head to the HMRC website for more information on this.
+If the property you sell gets most of its value from UK land, it may be an indirect disposal.
+An indirect disposal means selling an asset that derives 75% or more of its gross value from UK land.
+In this case, you'll need to change how you calculate CGT.

 Capital gains tax rollover relief